rachel-l-sanchez/rachel-l-sanchez/README.md

 My name is Rachel Sanchez.
 I am a new developer, tech enthusiast and focused on self-improvement.

-- 🔭 I’m currently learning Python, MERN and Java.
+- 🔭 Broadening my skills of Java, ReactJS and Python(who doesn't love a language named after Monty Python).
-- ❓ Ask me about anything about Python and related frameworks or gender inclusive practices.
+- ❓ Ask me anything about Python and related frameworks or gender inclusive practices.
 -  📧 Reach me at sanchrachell@gmail.com or via <a href ="https://www.linkedin.com/in/sanchezrachel1/" >LinkedIn</a>
 - ⚡ Fun fact: I use tabs over spaces